 • Respect – The Parable of the Good Samaritan (Luke 10: 25-37)

 We teach all our pupils that ‘they are God’s masterpiece’ (Ephesians 2:10).
-By aiming high and having self-belief, our pupils are encouraged to flourish and fulfil their God-given potential.
+By aiming high and loving our learning, our pupils are encouraged to flourish and fulfil their God-given potential.

 Our school aims to be a thriving community with shared values and aspirations.
 The Bible teaches us that ‘though we are many, we form one body.’
 (Romans 12:5).
-We seek to develop a spirit of community in our school family and also to be outward looking as we embrace relationships with schools in other areas of the world.
-We ask who is my neighbour?’
+We seek to make the world a better place through developing a spirit of community in our school family and also to be outward looking as we embrace relationships with schools in other areas of the world.
+We ask ‘who is my neighbour?’
 (Luke 10:29) and learn global answers, exploring the wider world around us.
 It teaches us to be kind, empathetic future citizens of the world.

 Our pupils are enterprising individuals who think creatively and confidently embrace learning in different ways.
 Our pupils are taught that they ‘can do all things through Christ who gives them strength.’
 (Philippians 4:13).
 We encourage all pupils, whatever their background or belief, to stretch themselves spiritually, morally, intellectually, imaginatively and actively.
 (Church of England Vision for education – Page 10).
-We want our children to “reach for the sky” and have high aspirations for themselves, that they are not passive in their lives but live to their full potential.
+We want our children to “reach for the sky” and have high aspirations for themselves, that they are not passive in their lives but live to their full potential and in doing so make the world a better place.

 At Tankersley St Peters, pupils are accepted in a spirit of grace.
 They are not judged.
 This is rooted in the understanding that we are all created in the image of God.
-We are loved and accepted by God for who we are.
-They learn that making mistakes is how we learn and we foster a belief that we are all lifelong learners.
+We know that God is with us, loves us and has a plan for us and accepted by God for who we are.
+We learn that making mistakes is how we learn and we foster a belief that we are all lifelong learners.

 Our school logo consists of a fish and a pair of crossed keys, both of which link to St Peter.
 The fish is a key symbol used to represent Christianity as the Greek word for fish is ‘Icthus’, which in Greek spells out ‘Jesus Christ God’s Son’.
 Peter was also a fisherman by trade and he was given the task by Jesus of ‘fishing for people’ (Mark 1:17).
 The crossed keys are often referred to as the ‘Keys of Heaven’, given to Peter by Jesus.
 They also represent our desire to unlock the potential inside every one of our Pupils and enable them to thrive.